 Visit our online store for 100% handmade items!

 Hydrangeas are the ultimate garden border heroes, offering lush foliage and iconic blooms that make any landscape pop.
-Whether you’re crafting a soft, romantic edge or a bold, colorful statement, knowing how to plant a hydrangea border and what to pair them with can turn your outdoor space into a masterpiece.
+Whether you’re crafting a soft, romantic edge or a bold, colourful statement, knowing how to plant a hydrangea border and what to pair them with can turn your outdoor space into a masterpiece.
 Let’s dive into hydrangea border ideas, must-know companion plants, and insider tips for how to get the best hydrangeas that make neighbors swoon.

 Hydrangea Border Ideas: Setting the Stage